citp/privacy-policy-historical/p/pr/pra/prana.com.md

 #### How We Use Your Information

-We do not share any of the personal information you enter on our secure website with other companies.
-We don’t sell or rent our customer lists, or give your information to third parties.
-We will only use this information to communicate with you about your order, unless you sign up to receive our emails and catalogs.
+In some cases we may provide your name and address to a select group of companies whose products you may find of interest.
+If you do not want us to share this information with these companies, [click here](mailto:info@prana.com) and we can add your name to our "do-not-share" list.
+It may take up to 6 weeks for your name to be removed and to stop receiving catalogs.
+Please provide your email address and mailing address.

 If you receive our emails and catalogs and no longer wish to, just let us know at [info@prana.com](mailto:info@prana.com).

 Rest assured, your personal information is always safe, thanks to our HTTPS and SSL security protocols.